Pearls Before Swine by Stephan Pastis for February 28, 2017

 40. Peam thumb

-Peam Premium Member about 7 years ago
+Peam Premium Member over 7 years ago

 Poor You’re Welcome – buried down under.